 You can, however, plant something that is hardy to zone 3 in zone 5.
 This is because a zone 3 plant will be able to withstand temperatures much colder than zone 5 will ever experience, so the plant will be fine.
 So, you can always plant something from a colder zone in a warmer zone, but you cannot plant something from a warmer zone in a colder zone, as a warm-weather plant will not be able to withstand the extreme temperatures of a hardiness zone that is colder than the one they are rated for.

-How To Read A Plant Hardiness Zone Map
+How To Read A Plant Hardiness Zone Map in USA

 This task is really very simple.
 If you do a Google search, the first result will likely be a map of the designated hardiness zones with a legend on one side explaining which colors are correlated to which zones.